NoroffFEU/first-year-cross-course-assignment-brief-two/README.md

 - Home
 - List of Videos
 - A video page showing the product details
+_(product details such as the description of the product, price and add to cart button)_
 - A checkout page
 - A checkout success
 - About